The UK will cease to be an EU Member State on 29 March 2019, on the expiry of its two-years notice under Article 50 of the Treaty on European Union.

-If, by such withdrawal date, the UK has not concluded a new trade or relationship agreement with the EU, or has not agreed a transitional extension of its existing access to the EU single market, there will be a "cliff edge"; this will mean an abrupt end to the UK's participation in the single market and to any favourable terms of access by the UK or the continuing EU Member States to each other's markets.
+If the UK and EU fail to conclude a Withdrawal Agreement, there will then be no immediate prospect of a future EU/UK relationship or trading agreement and the transitional arrangement provisions, which are part of the draft Withdrawal Agreement, will not come into effect.
+There will then be a "cliff edge", i.e. an abrupt end to the UK's participation in the single market and to any favourable terms of access by the UK or the continuing EU Member States to each other's markets.
 At the same time, the UK will cease to benefit from all of the existing bilateral free trade agreements between the EU and third countries.
 The so called "fall-back" position will be the WTO arrangements.

 This note reviews the impact of a hard Brexit on the UK's trading relationships with EU Member States and also third countries.